hpcgarage/intrepyddguide/language.md

-This page summarizes the language features  available in Intrepydd v0.2, which only runs on multicore CPU processors, but later versions of Intrepydd under development already support execution on GPUs and simulators for future hardware.
+This page summarizes the language features  available in Intrepydd v0.2, which only runs on multicore CPU processors; later versions of Intrepydd under development support execution on GPUs and simulators for future hardware.

-See the links at the bottom of the [Intrepydd README page](README) for additional information, including built-in functions and libraries, Jupyter-based tutorials and the Getting Started page with details on system setup for programming in Intrepydd.
+See the links at the bottom of the [Intrepydd README page](README.md) for additional information, including built-in functions and libraries, Jupyter-based tutorials and the Getting Started page with details on system setup for programming in Intrepydd.